Pressure-Compensated Flow Control Valve (IL)

 Orifice area vector —

-hole opening area vector
+vector of the hole opening area

 Details